 Seasonal Patterns That Matter

 Season affects both location and presentation on Braunig Lake.
-Understanding these shifts can save time and improve results.
+Understanding these seasonal shifts can save time and improve results.

 Winter